Camp MacArthur: History

+Major General William G. Haan, commanding the 32nd Division, along with members of his divisional staff at Camp MacArthur, January 1918.

 Shortly after the United States declared war on Germany in 1917, Waco was chosen as a site for a military training camp.
 10,700 acres of cotton fields and black land farms were chosen as the site for construction.
 Camp MacArthur began its $5 million construction on July 20, 1917.